 If you prefer, you can check in at the guest services desk.
 Being the tech nerd that I am, I tried out the kiosk.
 It was quick, efficient, and the best part – NO LINE!

 After a long early morning flight from Boston to Vegas, I was quite thankful for the speedy check in process.

 If you download the Park MGM app, you can use the app as your room key.
 This is great for those that tend to misplace key cards or sharing a room with more than 2 people.

 The app also made checking out super easy.
 I wanted late check out and instead of calling down to the guest services desk, I was able to do it via the app.

-The room decor is dark and vintage inspired, with rooms sporting forest green or dark red walls.
-The art work is a lovely mish-mash of antique-like photos, prints, and other artwork.
+The room decor is vintage inspired with dark tones, with rooms sporting forest green or dark red walls.
+The art work is a lovely mish-mash of antique-like photos, prints, and faux ephemera.

 The closet was small – perhaps too small if you’re sharing a room with more than 1 person.
-The bathroom is a good size, though it doesn’t beat the huge bathrooms at the Cosmopolitan!
+The bathroom is a good size, though it doesn’t beat the huuuuuge bathrooms at the Cosmopolitan of Las Vegas!

 The rooms come equipped with plenty of electrical outlets.
 There’s also a media center panel below the television that includes outlets for Android and iOS devices, as well as a button to help connect your device of choice to the TV’s speakers.